 Prescription medications and inhalers can help lung disease sufferers with allergy symptoms.
-However, for individuals still experiencing flare-ups and life-altering symptoms, stem cell therapy can help.
-Stem cell therapy doesn’t replace the need for medications, but it has been proven to significantly improve quality of life for lung disease sufferers and help them breathe easier.
+However, for individuals still experiencing flare-ups and life-altering symptoms, cellular therapy can help.
+Cellular therapy doesn’t replace the need for medications, but it has been proven to significantly improve quality of life for lung disease sufferers and help them breathe easier.

 - Breathing Exercises

 - Disease Education

 - Interstitial Lung Disease